 Michal promotes the professionalization of public service interpreters through teaching, researching and lobbying.
 Currently, she is the leading trainer of medical and community interpreting courses in Israel, in both academic and not academic settings.
 She also trains care providers and consults organizations on culturally-appropriate care and service.
-She is a board member of Critical Link International for the promotion of community interpreting and a founding member of Shared Language – the first cooperative of translators and language editors in Israel.
+Between 2013-2019 she served as board member of Critical Link International for the promotion of community interpreting.

 Lecture in the following courses:

 - Medical interpreting for Israeli Sign Language interprting students (diplomma program)

 - Theories of translation and interpreting for ISL interpreting students (diplomma program)